aakgn/PySQIF/docs/index.md

+#About

+SQUID based circuits are commonly used as sensitive magnetometers nowadays.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/aakgn/PySQUID/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.